Living in Ubud, Environment: Nature, Climate, Villages, Animals

 Ubud Center: Foreigner Central

-As I mentioned in part one, Ubud has a main shopping district called Ubud Center.
+As I mentioned in Part 1, Ubud has a main shopping district called Ubud Center.
 It’s where you find cafes, restaurants, shops selling anything from clothes to jewelry to baked goods, convenience stores, backpacker hostels, massage services, and supermarkets.
 This entire district is really a tourist district, not a place where true locals visit.
 It’s also very near the Sacred Monkey Forest Sanctuary, a major attraction in Ubud.

 Ubud Center